Accelerated (PLAR) Early Childhood Education Diploma

 - When seats are filled, other applicants who meet the eligibility criteria will be added to a waitlist.

-- If a space becomes available, the next person on the waitlist will be contacted and invited to enroll at NSCC.
+- If a space becomes available, the next person on the waitlist will be contacted and invited to enroll at NSCC or NSCECE.

 - Those not meeting the eligibility criteria will also be notified by email.